cms-outreach/ispy-analyzers/README.md

 ## Running in a container

-### CMSSW Docker image
+### Stand-alone CMSSW docker image

-In addition to cloning the code to your local area and building and running it on lxplus you can do it locally in a Docker container.
-CMSSW Docker images are available from the [CMSSW Docker image building service](https://cmssw-docker.web.cern.ch/).
+In addition to cloning the code to your local area and building and running it on lxplus you can do it locally in a docker container.
+For some CMSSW releases stand-alone (i.e. containing everything you may need) containers are available.

+CMSSW docker images are
+available from the [CMSSW Docker image building service](https://cmssw-docker.web.cern.ch/).

 If you don't have docker installed already, instructions are [here](https://docs.docker.com/install/).